 Animal Facilities

 The Animal Resource Center (ARC) is the centralized animal care unit at UCSB, complies with all federal, state, and local regulations and guidelines for laboratory animal care, and is fully accredited by AAALACi.
 The combined square footage of the two ARC animal facilities is approximately 22,000 square feet.
 The newest facility is a rodent barrier facility, and the older facility is a conventional multi-species facility.
 In addition to the animal holding and animal support area (e.g., cage washing), these facilities contain dedicated and shared animal surgical areas, necropsy rooms, and animal procedure rooms.
+A facility orientation and training is provided to all users (contact the ARC Manager to arrange for this training).
+This document summarizes our biosecurity program and facility-use expectations.

 Veterinary Care